Alexandre-Carbenay/library/README.md

 ![Library containers](doc/architecture/c4/Library-Containers.png)

+### Tooling and documentation

+Some other folders provides general purpose content:

+- the [doc](./doc) folder hosts the documentation and tooling to generate it, in an architecture-as-code approach.
+- the [pact](./pact) folder hosts the [Pact](https://docs.pact.io/) artifacts shared between the different applications to implement the Consumer-driven Contract testing pattern, and the tooling to start a [pact broker](https://github.com/pact-foundation/pact_broker) used in the continuous delivery pipeline.

 ## Usage

 Each application provides a `Makefile` with similar targets to build and run the application.
 Use `make help` to get the